Improvement of a neural network convection scheme by including triggering and evaluation in present and future climates: An ML-parameterization with triggering mechanism

-The neural architecture of the MLP Classifier is composed of five hidden layers of respectively 1024, 1024, 512, 256 and 128 neurons and input/output layers.
-They are activated by ReLU, except for the last layer where it is a sigmoid function to get a value between 0 and 1.
-The architecture for the MLP Predictor remains the same as in B25 (six hidden layers of 1024 nodes each, activated by ReLU).
+The MLP Classifier is composed of a total of seven layers : an input layer, five hidden layers of 1024, 1024, 512, 256 and 128 nodes respectively, and an output layer of a single node.
+All layers are activated by ReLU, expect for the last layer, which is activated by a sigmoid to yield values between 0 and 1.
+The MLP Classifier is trained using the binary cross-entropy loss function.
+The architecture and loss function of the MLP Predictor remains the same as in B25.

-The training itself follows that described in B25, using the new (balanced) training dataset.
-The loss function for the training of the MLP Classifier is a binary cross entropy.
-It enables the MLP Classifier to iterate over the same number of convectively active or inactive columns, and the MLP Predictor sees more active columns.
+The learning dataset for this new parameterization is built using the outputs from the same 1-year ARP-GEM simulation, but we opt for a different subsampling strategy.
+Indeed, deep convection is active in only approximately 10\% of the atmospheric columns in the 2005 simulation.
+For this dataset, we retain all of the columns with active deep convection.
+The new learning sample is then completed by the addition randomly selected columns among the remaining 90\% of the simulated data, to build a learning sample with 50\% of the columns featuring deep convection.
+This second dataset will be noted $\mathcal{D}_{balanced}$.

-A training experiment is done with the randomly sub-sampled dataset and no triggering mechanism (like in B25).
-This experience will be denoted NN-nt (NN no triggering).
-The training of the NN parameterization with the triggering mechanism is done with the new dataset.
-The training is done separately for each NN (MLP Classifier and Predictor).
-This experience will be denoted (NN-t$\alpha$, NN with triggering with $\alpha$ as threshold).
+Both the MLP Classifier and the MLP Predictor are trained separately using the balanced dataset $\mathcal{D}_{balanced}$.
+Hereafter, the NN model resulting from this experiment will be noted as NN-t$\alpha$, where $\alpha$ represents the value of the triggering threshold applied in the MLP Classifier.
+For example, the NN using a threshold value of $\alpha=0.5$ will be noted, NN-t0.5.
+The NN-t0.0 configuration, for which the NN convection scheme is always active as in B25 (i.e. no triggering mechanism), differs from B25 parameterization only in its training dataset.

-The threshold $\alpha$ of the triggering mechanism is tuned using the Receiver Operating Characteristic (ROC) curve of the classifier (Fig. \ref{FigROC}).
-This curve shows that the classification performed is satisfying : the curve almost reaches the point of coordinates (0, 1) (point which minimizes the false positive ratio while ensuring the highest possible true positive ratio).
-The MLP classifier separates well the active and inactive columns.
-For a first test we have chosen the threshold $\alpha = 0.5$ which seems satisfying.
-For this threshold the amount of active predicted columns is approximately 10\% like in the true dataset.
+The threshold $\alpha$ of the triggering mechanism must be specified, after training.
+One way to do this is by using the Receiver Operating Characteristic (ROC) curve of the classifier (Fig. \ref{FigROC}).
+The MLP Classifier performs well: the curve almost reaches the point of coordinates (0, 1) (point which minimizes the false positive ratio while ensuring the highest possible true positive ratio), meaning that the MLP classifier effectively separates convectively active and inactive columns.
+For a first test, we chose the threshold $\alpha = 0.5$, which seems satisfying for the rest of the study.
+For this threshold, the proportion of active predicted columns is approximately 10\% (of the \textit{offline} test dataset), matching that of the true dataset.

-\subsection{Offline results}
+\subsection{\textit{Offline} results}